 - If you’re receiving full time care at home, Continuing Healthcare covers all nursing care plus personal care (bathing, dressing, etc.) plus any household costs directly related to care needs.

 It doesn’t matter whether you’re in a residential home or a nursing home, the same rules apply: It’s about your health needs first, not where you live or how much money you have.

-When you first need full-time care, you should have a health needs assessment for Continuing Care, carried out by the NHS.
 However, many people find that they are assessed first by the local authority, to test their financial means.